MaterializeInc/materialize/doc/user/content/sql/types/numeric.md

 ## Details

-- Materialize assumes untyped numeric literals containing decimal points or e-notation are `decimal`.
+- Materialize assumes untyped numeric literals containing decimal points or e-notation are `numeric`.
 - By default, Materialize uses 38 precision and 0 scale, as per the SQL standard.
-- Materialize allows you to set the scale to any value in the set `(0, 38)`; however, the precision cannot be changed from 38.
+- Materialize allows you to set the scale to any value in the set `(0, 38)`;
+  however, the precision cannot be changed from 38.

 ### Valid casts